-What are the Biggest Benefits of a Metal Roof?
+What Are the Biggest Benefits of a Metal Roof?

 If you are upgrading from asphalt shingles to a metal roof, you will find numerous added benefits your new roof will have compared to your old one, such as:

-Factors that Contribute to a Higher or Lower Cost
+Factors That Contribute to a Higher or Lower Cost

 Type of Metal & Design

-The durability of the Product
+The Durability of the Product

 Style and Finish

 The more customizations with style, design, layout, and finish will ramp up the costs.
 Some common colors are used for metal roofs but can cost more if not carried by the manufacturer.
-People often use charcoal grey, matte black, forest green, brick red, unfinished aluminum, etc.
+People often use charcoal gray, matte black, forest green, brick red, unfinished aluminum, etc.

 Contractor Installation Costs

 With a smaller team, they may need to spend money hiring some contractors of their own or take longer on the project.
-These roadblocks can boost the cost of installation.
-Overall, it is also a far more complicated process and the cost reflects that to ensure proper installation.
+These roadblocks can boost labor costs.
+Overall, it is also a far more complicated process, and the cost reflects that to ensure proper installation.

 How to Get Started Installing Your New Metal Roof